thunderbiscuit/bitcoin-wasm-react/README.md

 # Readme

-Three directories:
+This repo explores using WASM as the target compilation for Rust libraries so they can be used as Javascript libraries or ode modules.
+It consists of 3 directories:

-1. The Rust library we use to generate the WASM and JS module
+1. The Rust library we use to generate the WASM library
 2. The React app that uses the WASM library
-3. A NodeJS script that uses the WASM library
+3. A few example NodeJS scripts that use the WASM library

-## The WASM library
+## The library
-The WASM library is just a thin wrapper around a rust-bitcoin library called `bip39`.
+The WASM library is one-function thin wrapper around a rust-bitcoin library called [`bip39`](https://github.com/rust-bitcoin/rust-bip39).

 We use it to generate a BIP39 mnemonic phrase (12 words).

 ## Integrating the library with create-react-app
-I drew heavily from this [fantastic blog post] by Preston Richey for the starting setup and integration of WASM libraries with React apps.
+I drew heavily from this [fantastic blog post](https://prestonrichey.com/blog/react-rust-wasm/) by Preston Richey for the starting setup and integration of WASM libraries with React apps.

 ## Steps